vbuilds/multisource/Readme.md

-Multiple source files in C
+Multiple source files in C:

 This Gist presents an introduction to a few different ways of working with multiple source files in C, including:

 Simple .c source files and .h header files compiled into a .exe